gbiagini97/SSRI/Sicurezza_web_mobile/swm-project/README.md

 * Data Service: stores data based on it's realm;
 * [HashiCorp Vault](vault/README.md): secret manager that services need to authenticate with in order to retrieve services connection parameters and credentials.

-The communication pattern of choice in microservices is gRPC and every component is completely testable to guaranteee the level of assurance required.
+The communication pattern of choice in microservices is gRPC and every component is completely testable to guarantee the level of assurance required.

+Identiy Access Manager and Gateway services implement the CQRS architectural pattern with a MySQL database as datasource.

 The three services perform authentication at their startup with Vault via their distinct `role_id` and `secret_id`.
 Vault responds to the login request with an `Access Token`  that they can use to retrieve only the necessary parameters to operate.